 To assist you in achieving your academic goals, Winthrop awards Advanced Placement (AP) credit for scores of 3 or above on Advanced Placement Tests (taken in conjunction with designated high school AP classes).

-If you should have any further questions to the information displayed on this page please contact the International Student Recruiter.
+If you should have any further questions to the information displayed on this page please contact the The Office of Undergraduate Admissions.

 To receive the immigration document required to obtain an F or J visa, all international students are required to

 provide evidence of financial support for one academic year at Winthrop.
 Proof of funding for a year at Winthrop is not an admissions requirement but a requirement of the U.S. Department of Homeland Security.
 International students are required to complete a Statement of Financial Responsibility and Affidavit of Support verifying proof of funding.
 This document must indicate sufficient funds